openmultiplayer/web/docs/scripting/callbacks/OnDialogResponse.md

 The following functions might be useful, as they're related to this callback in one way or another.

 - [ShowPlayerDialog](../functions/ShowPlayerDialog): Show a dialog to a player.
+- [GetPlayerDialogID](../functions/GetPlayerDialogID): Get the ID of the dialog currently show to the player.
+- [GetPlayerDialogData](../functions/GetPlayerDialogData): Get the data of the dialog currently show to the player.
+- [HidePlayerDialog](../functions/HidePlayerDialog): Hides the dialog currently show to the player.